globz/kitchen-cli/README.md

 > :bulb: `kitchen unfreeze` - roll back to a previous kitchen state by unfreezing the selected pastries from your freezer.
                               This process will also remove all the files that did not exist prior to this update by reading from `recipe.ini`

+#utensils:

+**edit the following file to enable utensils : `kitchen/config.ini`**

+> :bulb: `auto-alias` - if this utensil is enabled each actions will automatically refer to this value when selecting a kitchen alias.
+                        default value : `unset`
+                        enabled value : `a valid kitchen alias`

+> :bulb: `auto-add`   - if this utensil is enabled it will automatically skip the `kitchen add ingredient` prompt asking you to confirm your current selection.
+                        default value : `unset`
+                        enabled value : `set`